chirathlv/Churn-Prediction-App/README.md

 ### Data Sources <a name="subparagraph1"></a>

 This is IBM Cognos Analytics 11.1.3+ base samples Telco customer churn dataset.
-Further details of how the dataset is preoduced can be found in the kaggle link in the reference section.
+Further details of how the dataset is produced can be found in the kaggle link in the reference section.

 | Number of Observations | Number of Features |
 | ---------------------- | ------------------ |